I Don't Think About You: Composition

 "I Don't Think About You" is written by Sean & Andre Davidson of the production duo The Monarch, singer Jessica Ashley (professionally known as Harlœ), and Vanderbilt pianist Michael Pollack.
 Lyrically, the song is about emerging from a failed relationship, and was primarily based on Harlœ's past.
 Harlœ, who travelled to Nashville, Tennessee in 2016 to collaborate with Clarkson, told her that the song was inspired by a situation in her life where she was old enough to finally realize and conclude that the relationship 'didn't work out, and you're kind of a douche, but thank you for making me a stronger human.
 Let's just move on.
 I wish you well, but I wish you not near me.'"
 Prior to finishing the track, Clarkson had asked Harlœ to pen it like a Whitney-esque ballad to showcase her range, which led to an arrangement emphasizing on her vocals.
 Music critics also observed that the song's content may also haven alluded to Clarkson's relationship to her former label, RCA Records as wells as her detractors.

-"I Don't Think About You" features a piano-backed melody performed by Pollack and a key-change towards the end of the song.
+"I Don't Think About You" features a piano-backed melody performed by Pollack.
 It also features string arrangements conducted by Paul Buckmaster, and is one of his final studio recordings prior to his death.
 The song is written in the key of A♭ major with a moderately slow tempo, Clarkson's voice spans two octaves from C4 to C6.